 The third disc contains four different mixes of "Sweet Sweet Sweet".
 These vocal versions of the Sonic 2 "All Clear" theme are performed by Dreams Come True, a J-pop unit with Nakamura as producer/bassist and collaborator Miwa Yoshida on vocals.
 Though pretty in a sense, it's a very J-pop ballad and certainly shows its age.
 The English language versions don't have as strong a vocal performance as the original Japanese one (to say nothing of the badly written lyrics), while the remixes featuring Akon (yes, that Akon) have modern American hip-hop conventions juxtaposed very awkwardly over the sweet and unassuming J-pop of yesteryear.
 Unless you're a huge DCT fan it's best to just disregard the third disc.

 When I first listened to the Sonic 1 soundtrack on this years-in-coming album release, my feelings were mixed.
 I could sense the charm that endeared it to so many fans, but not enough as to share in that long gestating enthusiasm.
 Sonic 2, however, is a different story - here are the energetic, feisty melodies that not only delight from the start and show Genesis synth at just about its very best, but also flaunt the mood of the series as it's best known.
-As the second and third discs are little more than a temporary novelty I would have preferred to see a budget single-disc edition like other recent Sonic twentieth anniversary releases, and I still hesitate to say the number of really impressive compositions is enough to compensate for the gamey synth for listeners not well familiar with the genre.
-But anyone who harbors some nostalgia for the early Sonic titles or who generally has a liking for 16-bit game music should find the release of Sonic the Hedgehog 1&2 Soundtrack one of the best things to come from the anniversary of the series.
+As the second and third discs are little more than a temporary novelty I would have preferred to see a budget single-disc edition like other recent Sonic twentieth anniversary releases, but anyone who harbors nostalgia for the early Sonic titles or generally has a liking for 16-bit game music should find the release of Sonic the Hedgehog 1&2 Soundtrack one of the best things to come from the anniversary of the series.